Blog Post

 Lactose intolerance and bloating

-Lactose intolerance affects about 65% of people worldwide.
+Lactose intolerance is common worldwide.
 This creates a big problem if you have to take whey protein.
 Whey comes from milk and contains lactose - a sugar many adults can't digest properly because their bodies don't make enough lactase enzyme.

 People with lactose intolerance who take whey protein, especially whey concentrate, usually feel uncomfortable within a few hours.
 They experience: